HR is not easy.

 The day before it was due to come into effect, it was decided that the country was going to re-enter a period of lockdown and the CJRS would be brought back.

-But, imagine having to stay on top of all of that over the last nine months?
+Imagine having to stay on top of all of that over the last nine months?

 Imagine being responsible for keeping on top of ALL of those things while simultaneously managing a company’s HR responsibilities?